BrianPugh/autoregistry/docs/source/Key Splitting.rst

 ``Pokemon["pikachu"]["surfingpikachu"]``.
 We can also access the same constructor using dot or slash notation from a single string.
-The query string will be split on dots and dashes, and iteratively queried:
+The query string will be split on dots and slashes, then iteratively queried:

 .. code-block:: python